-- Vendor Compliance: We are following up with all of our vendors to ensure they are on track to achieve and maintain GDPR compliance.
+- Vendor Compliance: We have audited our vendors to ensure they are GDPR compliant.

 - Support for Deletion Requests: Quantic has always allowed for users to request deletion of their account and application data.
-Going forward, we will implement additional product messaging to make this feature more widely known.
+We have implemented additional product messaging to make this feature more widely known.

 - Breach Notification Policy: In line with our current policies, Quantic will promptly inform users of any incidents involving user data.

 - Lawful Bases Identification: The GDPR allows for a number of lawful bases for processing data.
-Quantic is committed to documenting our bases for data processing and will work to inform users in the appropriate manner.
+Quantic has documented our bases for data processing and will inform users of changes in the future.

 - Product Adjustments: As part of compliance, Quantic will continue to modify the product to ensure we are meeting both regulators' and users' expectations under this law.